Evarcha culicivora: Non-predatory feeding

 Hunting spiders including salticids supplement their predatory diet with nectar, and nectar meals are important alternative food resource when prey are not sufficient.
 This is because fructose is a significant component of their diet and the attainment of fructose comes primarily from the consumption of nectar.
 Younger spiders might benefit more from nectar consumption simply because the amount of nectar obtained from these plants may be sufficient for the smaller individuals but not for the larger spiders.
 Consequently, nectar consumption may be more suited as a meal substitute for juveniles than adults.

 Lantana camara (family Verbenaceae) and Ricinus communis (family Euphorbiaceae) are two common plant species in the region where E. culicivora resides.
-E. culicivora feeds on the nectar from these two plants by pressing its chelicerae into L. camara flowers, or into the extra-floral nectaries of R. communis.
+Evarcha culicivora feeds on the nectar from these two plants by pressing its chelicerae into L. camara flowers, or into the extra-floral nectaries of R. communis.
 The odor of these two plants have been shown to be salient to E. culicivora.

 See the Plant relationship section for more information on the spider-plant relationship.

 Webs

-E. culicivora is a jumping spider.
-Jumping spiders are hunters, who have little use for webs.
+Like other jumping spiders, E. culicivora are hunters who have little use for webs.
 They actively hunt their prey, and therefore do not build a web to capture prey.
 Instead, they make silk nests or shelters under leaves.
 Their nests are built for protection and mating.
 See the Home range and territoriality section for more information on their nests.